 Bachelor of Science in Nutrition Sciences

-Nutrition sciences in the School of Family and Consumer Sciences, in the College of Education and Human Development, is a science-oriented degree program that emphasizes the intensive study of physical and biological sciences.
+Nutrition sciences in the College of Health and Human Services is a science-oriented degree program that emphasizes the intensive study of physical and biological sciences.

 Students who complete the bachelor of science in nutrition sciences degree program will be prepared for the following: